Is there a finisher medal for both distances?

 Note: We are not associated with any other race, so there is no deferring or transferring your registration to a different race.

-All deferrals must be submitted by February 15, 2020 (one month before the race).
-You will not be able to defer after this deadline for any reason, even if you have a doctor's note or other hardship.
+All deferrals must be submitted by February 15, 2021 (one month before the race).
+You will not be able to defer after this deadline FOR ANY REASON, even if you have a doctor's note or other hardship.
 This is because all preparations (bibs, t-shirts, water, food, etc.) will have been made planning your participation.
 If you choose not to run the race the following year, you will lose your race credit.
-There is a $15 fee to defer your registration to the next year.
+There is typically a $15 fee to defer your registration to the next year.

 Change My Distance